instillai/deep-learning-mini-course/documentation/nnclassifier.rst

 -------------------------------------
 Step 4: Training the Network
 -------------------------------------
 At this point, we have defined our dataset, our Convolutional Neural Network, forward propagation, loss function, and optimizer.
-Therefore, we will train the neural network.
+Now, we will train the neural network. \

+An epoch is a complete presentation of the data set.
+As we iterate through the epoch, we will also iterate through the trainloader previous defined.
+We want to create an input and label variable of the data in trainloader and perform a zero_grad optimization which clears the gradients of all optimized tensors before performing backpropagation with the loss function since PyTorch accumulates the gradients on subsequent backward passes.
+Then we put the inputs through the neural net by net(inputs). \

+We then perform the loss function by calling criterion on our outputs and labels.
+Then call loss.backward() which computes the loss for every parameter x which is then accumulated into the gradient.
+Then we apply the optimizer.step() method that updates the parameter that performs a single optimization step.
+Add the loss item into the running_loss variable.

 .. code:: python